Leadership: Early Western history

 The search for the characteristics or traits of leaders has continued for centuries.
 Philosophical writings from Plato's Republic to Plutarch's Lives have explored the question "What qualities distinguish an individual as a leader?"
 Underlying this search was the early recognition of the importance of leadership and the assumption that leadership is rooted in the characteristics that certain individuals possess.
 This idea that leadership is based on individual attributes is known as the "trait theory of leadership".

 A number of works in the 19th century – when the traditional authority of monarchs, lords, and bishops had begun to wane – explored the trait theory at length: especially the writings of Thomas Carlyle and of Francis Galton.
 In Heroes and Hero Worship (1841), Carlyle identified the talents, skills, and physical characteristics of men who rose to power.
 Galton's Hereditary Genius (1869) examined leadership qualities in the families of powerful men.
 After showing that the numbers of eminent relatives dropped off when his focus moved from first-degree to second-degree relatives, Galton concluded that leadership was inherited.

 Cecil Rhodes (1853–1902) believed that public-spirited leadership could be nurtured by identifying young people with "moral force of character and instincts to lead", and educating them in contexts (such as the collegiate environment of the University of Oxford) that further developed such characteristics.
 International networks of such leaders could help to promote international understanding and help "render war impossible".
 This vision of leadership underlay the creation of the Rhodes Scholarships, which have helped to shape notions of leadership since their creation in 1903.

 Rise of alternative theories

 In the late 1940s and early 1950s, a series of qualitative reviews prompted researchers to take a drastically different view of the driving forces behind leadership.
 In reviewing the extant literature, Stogdill and Mann found that while some traits were common across a number of studies, the overall evidence suggested that people who are leaders in one situation may not necessarily be leaders in other situations.
 Subsequently, leadership was no longer characterized as an enduring individual trait – situational approaches (see alternative leadership theories below) posited that individuals can be effective in certain situations, but not others.
-The focus then shifted away from traits of leaders to an investigation of the leader behaviors that were effective.
+The focus then shifted away from traits of leaders to an investigation of the effective leader behaviors.
 This approach dominated much of the leadership theory and research for the next few decades.